-Kristin Addis is a former investment banker who sold all of her belongings and bid California goodbye in favour of searching solo through Asia for off-the-beaten path adventures.
+Kristin Addis of Be My Travel Muse is a former investment banker who sold all of her belongings and bid California goodbye in favour of searching solo through Asia for off-the-beaten path adventures.
 There’s almost nothing she won’t try and almost nowhere she won’t explore.
 Please enjoy this week-in-the-life of Kristin in Malaysia!

 Day 1 – Sunday